-Supporting the assemblies that move on the robot is very important.
-Without planning proper supports, shafts may not be able to spin or actuators could be easily damaged.
+Supporting the mechanisms that move on the robot is very important.
+Without planning proper supports, shafts may not be able to spin and your mechanisms or actuators could be damaged.

-Forces, or loads, that are at a right angle to the shaft are the most important forces to counteract.
-The floor pushing on a wheel or two gears pushing against each other are two examples of these forces.
+Forces, or "loads", that are at a right angle, or "normal" to the shaft, are the most important forces to counteract.
+The floor pushing on a wheel or two gears pushing against each other are two examples of normal forces.

 A shaft should be supported with two points of contact.
 Without two support points, the shaft can pivot in the direction of the force.
 Ideally, those two points of contact should "capture" the mechanism under load.
 In other words, the support points are on either side of the mechanism.
 If a mechanism can't be captured, it is important to keep the load as close to the two support points as possible.
 Below are some examples of three major supported load configurations: Captured, Near, and Far